Setting Up a Scene¶

 If you are working mainly with vector images, that have been drawn inside OpenToonz, this option should be deactivated, as the reserved memory section would be otherwise unused by the computer.

-The changes set for this option is valid only after OpenToonz is restarted.
+The change set for this option is valid only after OpenToonz is restarted.